Trivia for Howl's Moving Castle - Studio Ghibli Fest 2017

 - Josh Hutcherson who voices Markl and Jena Malone who voices Lettie also star alongside one another in the Hunger Games series of films.

 - In the novel by Diane Wynne Jones, Markl's character is actually called Michael.

 - In the novel the movie is based on, the black door is actually a portal to Howl's homeland, which is in Wales in our current time and dimension.

 - Howl's moving castle is actually centered around War and this is Miyazaki's main message throughout the film.
 However, interestingly enough, there is no mention at all of war in the novel the movie is based on.

-- This film is an adaptation of a novel of the same name by English author Diana Wynne Jones.
+- This film is an adaptation of a novel of the same name by Welsh author Diana Wynne Jones.

 - Zooey Deschanel's 3rd Disney animated film since Beauty and the Beast: Belle's Magical World (1998) and Mulan II (2004).

 - Zooey Deschanel and Maggie Gyllenhaal provide the voice roles of Young and Old Sophie in the Disney version.